Saffith/PICO8-WTK/README.md

 `gui_root:mouse_blocked()`

-Returns true if the mouse is over a visible widget, whether that widget wants input or not.
-In other words, this indicates whether the GUI is covering whatever else is on the screen, "blocking" anything would otherwise be under the mouse.
+Returns true if the mouse is over a visible widget, whether that widget accepts input or not.
+In other words, this indicates whether the GUI is covering whatever else is on the screen, "blocking" what would otherwise be under the pointer.
 Note that this only checks the root's immediate children; if a panel has a child that extends beyond it, that won't be detected.

 `gui_root:has_keyboard_focus()`